 We currently own 2 Stealthcraft Power Drifters powered by 40HP outboard jet motors.
 The Jet power drifter boats will fit 2 anglers very comfortably.
 The advantage to using these style of boats is that we can eliminate the need for shuttling cars from the put in and take out ramps, and can therefor get to the fishing spots very quickly.
 If a spot is not producing, we are not at the mercy of floating the river.
 The power drifters are equipped with oars, which means we can jet miles up river and float down, just like a classic western style drift boat trip.

 River We Fish

-DuPage River, Kankankee River, Kishwaukee River, Des Plaines River, Fox River, Rock River, Vermillion River, Illinois River, and a couple others
+DuPage River, Kankankee River, Kishwaukee River, Des Plaines River, Fox River, Rock River, and Illinois River Tributaries

 Faqs and What to Expect